 Our financial literacy educational platform makes learning fun

-with our engaging games, activities and integrated curriculum.
+with our engaging games, activities and integrated lessons.

 Explore how our self-grading lessons and engaging interactive games align perfectly with your state’s K-12 academic standards in financial literacy education.State Standards

-The PersonalFinanceLab Curriculum was designed to align to the Jump$tart Coalition for Personal Financial Literacy.
+The PersonalFinanceLab Learning Library was designed to align to the Jump$tart Coalition for Personal Financial Literacy.
 We also align to the Council for Economic Education, the National Business Educators Association (NBEA), as well as most state standards.

 The Budget Game, Stock Game and the self-grading lessons together provide students an opportunity to practice making smart financial decisions.
 Allowing students to graduate with the knowledge and skills to be financially literate.Jump$tart/CEE NBEA

 Our Financial Literacy lessons are grouped into 5 units that were designed to follow State and National standards.
 We include unit introductions and assessments to help students pace through the material and allow them to review how well they understood the material.